shreekar2005/Blockchain_Ledger_P2P/README.md

 1. **P2P Network:**

 * There are **Seed Nodes** (Servers) and **Peer Nodes** (Miners).
-* Peers connect to Seeds to register and then connect to each other.
+* Peers connect to Seeds to register, obtain Peer Lists, and establish connections to at least 4 distinct peers to form a connected graph.

 2. **Blockchain Logic:**

 * **Mining:** Nodes use an exponential timer to simulate Proof-of-Work.
 The difficulty depends on hash power.
 * **Consensus:** Nodes follow the **Longest Chain Rule**.
 If a longer chain is received, they switch to it.
 * **Merkle Tree:** Every block calculates a Merkle Root for its transactions (Task 2).
+* **Cryptography:** Implemented unique wallet address generation and true ECDSA digital signatures using the `secp256k1` curve via OpenSSL.

 3. **Security & Liveness:**